robnewman/django-dev/shapes/README.markdown

             package-level initialization code.

 You define:
-* application models in models.py
+* Application models in models.py
-* any tests (for TDD) in tests.py
+* Any tests (for TDD) in tests.py
-* your application specific views in views.py
+* Your application specific views in views.py

 # Create the database tables
 Once you have defined your models, you sync with the